Alejogb1/job-board/blog-data/433-while-loop-insect-growth-zybooks-coding.md

 A common mistake I see is forgetting to advance `current_time` which leads to that infinite loop scenario that we've all experienced at some point it's a classic oh and you might have accidentally used = instead of == for your loop condition always fun to debug

-Okay so maybe your Zybooks question adds a little curveball let's say the growth rate itself changes with time that's when we get slightly more complex here is another snippet that shows this
+ so maybe your Zybooks question adds a little curveball let's say the growth rate itself changes with time that's when we get slightly more complex here is another snippet that shows this

 ```python
 def insect_growth_variable_rate(initial_population, growth_rates, time_steps):